cloudfoundry-attic/cf-syslog-drain-release/README.md

 ### Drain Types (Experimental)
 Syslog drains now support an experimental query parameter flag that can deliver container metrics in name value pairs using the syslog protocol.
-When confgiuring a drain you can now provide the following drain-type values as query parameters.
+When configuring a drain you can now provide the following drain-type values as query parameters.

  * `drain-type=logs` - this is the default behavior and will deliver all application logs